Thursday, June 28, 2018

 1/2 teaspoon ground cumin

-1/2 cup of vegetable broth to sautee ( or if you use oil, olive oil spray)
+1/2 cup of vegetable broth to sauté (or use 2 tablespoons oil)

 4 cups water